Construction Equipment Maintenance Tips that Save Time and Money

 On that note, it’s important to make sure your mechanics and technicians are skilled in equipment maintenance for everything in your fleet.
-We have a lot of variety in the types of heavy equipment we have at Gray & Son, so our team has to stay on top of their training and knowledge to make sure they can handle anything that comes their way.
+We have a lot of variety in the types of heavy equipment we have at Gray & Son, so our team must stay on top of their training and knowledge to ensure they can handle anything that comes their way.
 One thing that we look for in technicians is the desire to learn more – people who show a real interest in our field and what they do.
 If you are looking for a potential career with Baltimore County site contractors such as Gray & Son, view our current openings.

-Another thing that makes staying on top of all of this a bit easier?
-The technological advances we’ve seen in equipment over the years.
-Not only is the equipment actually more advanced, but the diagnostics and ability to find out problems have also improved a lot.
-Equipment these days has sensors and computers, and we can hook it up to a laptop for immediate insight and help troubleshooting any issues.
-Instead of spending hours testing to find out what the problem is, we can find it and repair it much more quickly.
-So by upgrading equipment and making sure we’re also trained in these technological advances, we save the entire company on downtime.
+Another thing that makes staying on top of all of this a bit easier is the technological advances we’ve seen in equipment over the years.
+Not only is the equipment actually more advanced, but the diagnostics and ability to solve problems have also improved a lot.
+Modern equipment has sensors and computers, and we are able to see immediate insights and troubleshoot any issues.
+Instead of spending hours testing to find out what the problem is, we are able to streamline the repair process.
+By upgrading equipment and making sure our team is trained in these technological advances, we save the entire company time and resources.

-Obviously, one of our main goals is to keep everything running as smoothly as possible to ensure production can do their jobs well and on time.
-But one of the other positive outcomes we’ve seen from staying on top of our construction equipment maintenance is that our operators working in the field are happier and thus better at their jobs.
-Having a working air conditioner or stereo can make a long work day go by much more quickly!
-Thinking about the human aspect of our job makes it that much more worthwhile – so we’ll keep working to keep everyone safe and happy.
+At Gray & Son, one of our main goals is to keep our business running as smoothly as possible to ensure production can do their jobs well.
+One of the additional positive outcomes we’ve seen from staying proactive with our construction equipment maintenance is that our operators working in the field are happier, and thus better at their jobs.
+To learn more about the work Gray & Son does in the Baltimore area and beyond, contact us today.